 My tree had a lovely texture from the start, but I wanted MORE!

 Floral picks with a variety of pines, poinsettias, frosted branches, pine cones, and berries can help add dimension to a tree.

 I landed on a shimmery poinsettia pick with a touch of lime green leaves and glittery pine branches.

-If the stems are large enough, you can typically buy five or so and then separate some of the pieces to distribute it more throughout the tree.
+If the stems are large enough, you can typically buy five or so and then separate some of the pieces to distribute them more throughout the tree.

 Tip: Placing floral picks in a triangle or diamond shape helps the tree feel balanced.